bakathefish/ASTRO-PET/README.md

 **board one** the sensor unit, it sits outside reading the data, the sensors fire every 5 seconds and the data is then transmitted over to board 2.
 **board two** the display unit, it sits on your desk, receives the packets, runs three checks on the data and outputs a face to match all of it.

+both boards just run off usb c for now since this is a v1.

 ## Why the ir temperature finds clouds
 a clear sky would be a direct line of sight to space which would be cold, and the mlx90614 pointed upward would read that cold radiation and return a very very low temperature. however if it was pointed at a cloud the temperature would be much higher, and when we compare this with the surrounding temperature taken by the other sensor it allows us to predict if clouds are blocking the sky or not, without using any internet forecast data or camera since those will be unreliable in the dark.